 "What an exciting time we live in!
 Never before in history have there been so many professionals employed in private service.
 I am proud to serve on the Board of the two most prominent butler and private service organizations in the world and that we can contribute to the success of the many outstanding families and companies we work with.
 The future looks bright indeed.
 Even with the current economic crisis, our profession is nevertheless growing rapidly.
 I hope that employers, staff, companies, potential students, and others recognize quality and integrity and are not fooled by the many charlatans in this very difficult profession.
 Education is my passion, and I am pleased to say that our school's contribution to the success of modern butling is relatively great."

-This is just one of many quotes from Professor Wennekes, who himself worked as a butler and personal assistant for more than sixteen years before he became a butler trainer and consultant to some of the wealthiest families and companies in the world.
-All in all, Professor Wennekes has been in the butling and private service profession for more than 40 years.
-He is known as the "World's most famous butler" and as the "Ambassador of service."
-Professor Wennekes has incredible knowledge and insight into the service industry.
+This is just one of many quotes from Mr. Robert Wennekes, who worked as a butler and personal assistant for more than twenty years before he became a butler trainer and consultant to some of the wealthiest families and companies in the world.
+Mr. Wennekes has been in the butling and private service profession for more than 43 years.
+He is known as the "World's most famous butler" and the "Ambassador of service."
+Mr. Wennekes has incredible knowledge and insight into the service industry.
 Sometimes assignments go above and beyond what would be considered standard.
-In one such case, Professor Wennekes spent six full weeks at the Qasr Al Sharq Hotel in Jeddah, Saudi Arabia, where he trained 300 staff members and assisted the management team with the opening phase of this stunning property.
-He received his Professorship of Hotel Management at Sanda University in Shanghai, China (October 2016).
+In one such case, Mr. Wennekes spent six full weeks at the Qasr Al Sharq Hotel in Jeddah, Saudi Arabia, where he trained 300 staff members and assisted the management team with the opening phase of this stunning property.
+He received his Professorship of Hotel Management at Sanda University in Shanghai, China, in October 2016.

 The Guild was founded as a governing and regulating body to protect clients and members from the vast number of charlatans and copycats in this profession.
 The Guild also informs the general public about the private service profession.
 The Guild has approximately 8.000 members around the world.
 Regular membership is free.
 Executive Membership is by invitation only.